 The Company has not declared or paid any cash dividends on its Common Stock during the past two completed fiscal years.
-The Company has a credit facility (the "Credit Agreement") with Amegy Bank National Association ("Amegy"), which contains a covenant which could limit its ability to pay dividends on the Common Stock.
+The Company's Credit Agreement with Amegy Bank contains a covenant which could limit its ability to pay dividends on the Common Stock.